Armadale Pier, Ardvasar, Isle of Skye, IV45 8RS

 - Within a five-minute walk you will find a small off-licence and general store and a Post Office, open only on normal office hours.

-- There is pub nearby, in Ardvasar (walk through the village, past the pub and you will come to it!) (update, this is closed for refurbishment but planned to reopen in Spring 2018)
+- There is pub nearby, in Ardvasar (walk through the village, past the pub and you will come to it!)

 - The wonderful Am Praban Bar at the Ornsay Hotel is a 15-minute drive.
 They serve great food and often have live music.